tomasmikeska/superresolution/README.md

 # Deep colorization

 Implementation of deep learning model in Keras for superresolution.
-Project uses U-Net trained with Perceptual loss instead of usual MAE or MSE.
 Work is still in progress.

 ---